heljhumenad/partsarrival/README.md

 ![PyPI - Django Version](https://img.shields.io/pypi/djversions/djangorestframework) ![Bitbucket Pipelines](https://img.shields.io/bitbucket/pipelines/enadheljhum/parts-arrival/master)

 Parts Arrival is an internal tooling built-in to accomodate the task and problems occur in parts department or other company receiving area where there always an schedule and receiving problem in the end of the receiver.
 Its a web based project where you can update and create arrival or monitor the arrival of parts and view the schedule and ETA (Estimated Time Arrive) of parts.
-You can monitor also and create report based on the data that process in realtime
+You can add scheduling que to address the day to day task of checking the parts need to order or parts need to receive.

 ## **Technology Used**